 Approximately 25.000 animals live in the crater and make it the principal attraction on a Northern Tanzanian Safari.
-These include the few remaining populations of 26 endangered Black Rhino of the country and also hippopotamus that are usually very uncommon in the area.
+These include the few remaining populations of 26 endangered Black Rhino of the country and hippopotamus that are usually very uncommon in the area.

-Here you’ll find wildebeest, zebra, eland, Grants and Thomson’s gazelles, cheetahs, hyenas, jackals, serval cats, bat-eared fox, wildebeest, hartebeest, waterbuck and warthog.
+You’ll also see wildebeest, zebra, eland, Grants and Thomson’s gazelles, cheetahs, hyenas, jackals, serval cats, bat-eared fox, wildebeest, hartebeest, waterbuck and warthog.
 The crater also has the densest known population of lions.

-Once got the Lake Magadi area I spotted a large number of flamingos, hippos and other beautiful water birds.
-I had my lunch stop at Ngoitokitok Springs (one of the two areas where it is possible to stop) located in the south-eastern section of the park, known as the ‘’ Hippo pool’’.
+Once we reached the Lake Magadi area, we spotted many flamingos, hippos and other beautiful water birds.
+We had a lunch stop at Ngoitokitok Springs (one of the two areas where it is possible to stop), located in the south-eastern section of the park, known as the “Hippo Pool”.

 Need to know about Ngorongoro Conservation Area

 Ngorongoro Crater is open from 06h00 to 18h00.
-Three main safari routes give access to the Crater: the main descent road named Seneto (one-way) is located on the north-western side of the crater and the main ascent road named Lerai (also one-way) on the southern wall just east of the Lerai Forest.
+Three main safari routes give access to the Crater: the main descent road named Seneto (one-way) is located on the north-western side of the crater, and the main ascent road is named Lerai (also one-way) on the southern wall just east of the Lerai Forest.
 The other one is in the north-eastern corner of the crater is called Lemala (both directions).
 A licensed guide must accompany all visitors to Ngorongoro Crater.
 Click here to see the official website of Ngorongoro Crater.

-2) When to go
+2. When to go

-3) How to get there
+3. How to get there

-4) Tours and packages
+4. Tours and packages

-5) Where to sleep
+5. Where to sleep